ror-community/ror-site/content/registry/_index.md

 All ROR IDs and metadata are provided under the Creative Commons CC0 1.0 Universal Public Domain Dedication.

-More information about the structure of the ROR identifier, the ROR metadata schema, and ROR API is available on the [ROR support site](https://ror.readme.io).
+More information about the structure of the ROR identifier, the ROR metadata schema, and ROR API is available on the [ROR documentation site](https://ror.readme.io).

 ## Scope and criteria for inclusion
 ROR is a registry of "research organizations."
 We define "research organization" as any organization that conducts, produces, manages, or touches research.